Ttajika/aref-numberer/readme.md

 1. Download the package:
-   Download and store the folder in {data-dir}/typst/packages/local
+   Download and store folder "0.0.1" in {data-dir}/typst/packages/local/auto-ref-numbery

    {data-dir} is
     * $XDG_DATA_HOME or ~/.local/share on Linux